WeblateOrg/weblate/docs/admin.rst

 * Can add dictionary [Users, Managers]
 * Can change dictionary [Users, Managers]
 * Can delete dictionary [Users, Managers]
+* Can lock translation for translating [Users, Managers]

 The default setup (after you run :djadmin:`setupgroups`) consists of two groups `Users` and `Managers` which have privileges as descibed above.